nachocifu/jimi-app/README.md

 Finally on the root folder of the project package the application with `mvn package`.
 The final war will be in `/webapp/target/webapp.war`

+# Nice-to-haves
+- [ ] month picker at stats graphs
+- [ ] handle api responses on a more detailed way screen by screen instead of globaly.
+- [ ] change password on user (currently delete and create new user because no history of user is stored)

+- [ ] add dish by category